Adastra-thw/Tortazo/docs/gentle_introduction.rst

 How?
 =============================
 Tortazo is written in Python language using a lot of libraries written in Python to perform pentesting activities.
 This project is almost entirely "I+D" because there's so few tools publicly available in the market focused to pentesting TOR hidden services or even TOR relays.
-The researching and innovative ideas are much appreciated because, there's a lot of work and thing to implement in Tortazo.
+The researching and innovative ideas are much appreciated because, there's a lot of work and things to implement in Tortazo.

 Why?